GojuNoah/Python-Class-Work/README.md

-# Python-Week-1
+# Python-Class
-This is the first of eight of small python 'projects' from my CS192 class
+This is a series of eight small python 'projects' from my CS192 class

 Any helpful insight or improvments are welcomed.